We Analyzed the Future Direction of GoodRx Holdings Inc. (GDRX), Here is What We Found

 Robert W. Baird gave a rating of “Neutral” to GDRX, setting the target price at $37 in the report published on May 28th of the current year.

-During the last 5 trading sessions, GDRX fell by -13.68%, which changed the moving average for the period of 200-days by +2.83% in comparison to the 20-day moving average, which settled at $43.04.
-In addition, GoodRx Holdings Inc. saw -0.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GDRX fell by -0.36%, which changed the moving average for the period of 200-days by +2.18% in comparison to the 20-day moving average, which settled at $43.54.
+In addition, GoodRx Holdings Inc. saw 9.00% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GDRX starting from Bezdek Trevor, who sale 5,004 shares at the price of $43.00 back on Sep 27.
-After this action, Bezdek Trevor now owns 130,968 shares of GoodRx Holdings Inc., valued at $215,179 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GDRX starting from Idea Men, LLC, who sale 266,726 shares at the price of $40.40 back on Sep 29.
+After this action, Idea Men, LLC now owns 0 shares of GoodRx Holdings Inc., valued at $10,776,711 using the latest closing price.

-Hirsch Douglas Joseph, the Co-CEO of GoodRx Holdings Inc., sale 5,952 shares at $43.00 during a trade that took place back on Sep 27, which means that Hirsch Douglas Joseph is holding 130,968 shares at $255,945 based on the most recent closing price.
+Voermann Karsten, the Chief Financial Officer of GoodRx Holdings Inc., sale 7,500 shares at $40.31 during a trade that took place back on Sep 28, which means that Voermann Karsten is holding 0 shares at $302,297 based on the most recent closing price.

 Stock Fundamentals for GDRX